 WHERE "source" = 'mql';

-Note: The query uses the fully-qualified name of the table in the FROM
+Note: The query uses the fully qualified name of the table in the FROM

 clause.

-(the name you filled in the dialog), in your project – in this case, project sapi-9752
+(the name you filled in the dialog), in your project—in this case, project sapi-9752

-You can reference the contents of the dataset in your SQL transformation using a fully-qualified name.
+.
+You can reference the contents of the dataset in your SQL transformation using a fully qualified name:

 CREATE TABLE `MQL_USERS` AS SELECT *

-FROM `users-reporting`.`users`
+FROM `users_reporting`.`users`

 WHERE `source` = "mql";